Junpliu/BiLSTM-CRF/README.md

-#BiLSTM-CRF for Named Entity Recognition(PyTorch)
+# BiLSTM-CRF for Named Entity Recognition(PyTorch)
 A simple implementation of BiLSTM-CRF for NER in PyTorch.
-Including Chinese and English datasets.
 ## Environment
 PyTorch 1.0 、python 3.7
 ## DataSet